jim-collier/vbox_attach-physical-devices-and-launch/README.md

 With this script, you can specify one or more raw block devices to map, mount, and start a VM with.
 (Block devices can be whole disks and/or individual partitions.)

 Linux runs great, without complaint, running first as a virtual machine, then a real machine, then back to virtual.
-(In any order.)
+(In any random order.)

-If it's running on real metal, the native graphics drivers will load (e.g. Intel, Nvidia, Nouveau, etc.), and the Guest Additions won't load.
-If it's running as a virtual machine, the Guest Additions will load, and native graphics drivers won't.
-(This is handled by the Linux kernel automagically, not by this tool.)
+- If Linux is running on real metal, the native graphics drivers will load (e.g. Intel, Nvidia, Nouveau, etc.), and the Guest Additions won't load.
+- If it's running as a virtual machine, the Guest Additions will load, and native graphics drivers won't.
+- All of this is handled by the Linux kernel automagically, not by this tool.

 It's truly the best of both worlds.

 #### Problem 2

-You want fast and reliable native filesystem access to locally attached disks, from an operating system that doesn't support it well if at all.
+You want fast and reliable native filesystem access to locally attached disks, from an operating system that doesn't support that file system well, it at all.
 For example:

-- Native ZFS filesystem access from within Windows.
+- Native ZFS filesystem from within Windows.
 - Native Btrfs filesystem access from within Windows, MacOS, or BSD.
 - Native NTFS filesystem access from within Linux, BSD, or MacOS.